-The purpose of this selection and implementation guide is to lay a clear foundation for effective prevention strategies in lowa.
-This will be achieved by providing Department funded prevention contractors, through the Bureau of Substance Abuse, a set of guidelines to help agencies select the most appropriate, data driven, and "best fit" prevention strategies for implementation.
+The purpose of this selection and implementation guide is to lay a clear foundation for effective prevention strategies in Iowa.
+This will be achieved by providing Department funded prevention contractors, through the Division of Behavioral Health and Disability Services, a set of guidelines to help agencies select the most appropriate, data driven and "best fit" prevention strategies for implementation.

 Consider your own experiences when going to the doctor's office.
 The healthcare professionals you trust to care for you use evidence-based and highly studied methods when deciding what type of care to provide to achieve the best results.
-Prevention is no different in the sense that the prevention strategies selected for implementation should be carefully analyzed, proven to be effective, supported by research, and be shown to positively impact the specific population of focus identified.
+Prevention is no different in the sense that the prevention strategies selected for implementation should be carefully analyzed, proven to be effective, supported by research and be shown to positively impact the specific population of focus identified.

-Any selected prevention service funded through the Department must be data driven, utilizing the Strategic Prevention Framework, and chosen in collaboration with community stakeholders, including the population of focus, and the local coalition/subcommittee.
-Prevention contractors are instructed to select EBPs from the list provided within this guide to make certain lowans are receiving the most effective prevention strategies possible.
+Any selected prevention service funded through the Department must be data driven, be guided through the Substance Abuse and Mental Health Services (SAMHSAs) Strategic Prevention Framework, and chosen in collaboration with community stakeholders, including the population of focus, and the identified local coalition/subcommittee.
+Prevention contractors are instructed to select EBPs from the list provided within this guide to make certain lowans within their service area are receiving the most effective prevention strategies possible.
+Additionally, strategies must be selected for each county within a funded service area to ensure variations in needs and capacities identified by data across counties, cities/towns and communities are addressed.